yelircaasi/nix-config/reference-configs/neovim-configs.md

             - Install and initialize with `lazyman -w JustinNvim`
         - [Kodo](https://lazyman.dev/info/Kodo.html)
             - Personal Neovim configuration of chadcat, a high school student with no life
-            - `Kodo` is a Neovim configuration that looks good and is fast (startuptime < 0.035s)
+            - `Kodo` is a Neovim configuration that looks good and is fast (startuptime lt 0.035s)
             - Install and initialize with `lazyman -w Kodo`
         - [LamarVim](https://lazyman.dev/info/LamarVim.html)
             - Personal Neovim configuration of Cassio Lamarck